SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 their mutable state is private, and accessible only through the actor's (async) methods.

+## spawn, start

+Use “spawn” to refer to creating a new task, to match the API symbol name.

 ## suspension point

 See entry for *potential suspension point*.